Clarence J. McLeod

 Clarence John McLeod (July 3, 1895 – May 15, 1959) was a politician from the U.S. state of Michigan who served as a member of the U.S. House of Representatives.

-McLeod was born in Detroit, the son of a well-to-do Scottish father who had served as collector of internal revenue in Detroit.
+McLeod was born in Detroit, Michigan, the son of a well-to-do Scottish father who had served as collector of internal revenue in Detroit.
 He attended the public schools and the University of Detroit.
 He graduated with an LL.B. from the Detroit College of Law in 1918.
 He was a member of Delta Theta Phi.

 Military service

 During the First World War, McLeod served as a private in the aviation section at the ground school, Cornell University, Ithaca, New York, and as sergeant in the Intelligence Division.
 He accepted appointment on May 12, 1919, as second lieutenant in the Officers' Reserve Corps, and successively as captain, major, and lieutenant colonel.
 He was admitted to the bar in 1919 and commenced the practice of law in Detroit.